MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ## After you create the cluster

-Now that you are done, there are still some important tasks you need to complete in order to have a fully-functioning cluster:
+Now that you are done, there are still some important tasks you need to complete:

 - Setup a cluster witness.
 See [Set up a cluster witness](witness.md).
 - Create your volumes.
 See [Create volumes](../manage/create-volumes.md).